 In 1987, Mr. Roberson co-founded Pecos Petroleum Company and served as President of the company from its inception until its dissolution in 2001.
 Pecos Petroleum achieved its success by assembling and operating both developmental and exploratory prospects.
 During its time, Pecos Petroleum discovered or extended 14 fields and operated or participated in the production of over 7.2 MMBOE.
 Pecos Petroleum operated the drilling and/or completion of over 70 wells prior to 2001.

 Mr. Roberson was president and co-owner of Texas Standard Oil Company, an offshore oil & gas production company formed in 2001 which acquired the Freeport-McMoRan Oil & Gas Royalty trust (was traded on NYSE) and its related working interest by becoming publicly registered through the SEC and making an exchange offer.
 The acquired properties were located in the Federal waters of the Gulf of Mexico.
-Texas Standard Oil Company was liquidated in 2010.
-Mr. Roberson subsequently acquired all of the outstanding shares.
+Texas Standard Oil Company was liquidated in 2010 and Mr. Roberson subsequently acquired all of the outstanding shares.